nolawnchairs/case-converter/README.md

 ## Title Case

-The API also exposes a simple static title-case method, while used internally, and will properly title case a word or sentence.
+The API also exposes a simple static title-case method.
+It will properly title case a word or all words in a sentence.
 If the input is a single word it will be capitalized indiscriminantly:

 ```typescript
 const titleCased = NameCaseConverter.toTitleCase('frodo')